The Missing Notebook Rhymes

-The Missing Notebook Rhymes is a compilation album partially released in 2017 by British-American rapper MF DOOM under the shortened alias "DOOM".
-The album was intended to be a 15-song compilation of rare or unreleased DOOM tracks that would be released on Adult Swim's website one song a week for 15 weeks—however, on 27 September 2017 Adult Swim abruptly announced the cancellation of the project, just seven songs into its intended 15 song tracklist.
+The Missing Notebook Rhymes is an unfinished compilation album partially released in 2017 by British-American rapper MF DOOM under the shortened alias "DOOM".
+The album was intended to be a 15-song compilation of rare or unreleased Doom tracks that would be released on Adult Swim's website one song a week for 15 weeks—however, on 27 September 2017 Adult Swim abruptly announced the cancellation of the project, just seven songs into its intended 15 song tracklist.